200found/switch-xdg-desktop-dir/README.md

 changes the xdg desktop under kde 6 plasma to another, existing folder. supports a cyclable history and can be used with a virtual desktop switch or a right-click service.

 ### kde directories for right-click services
-~/.local/share/kio/servicemenus/
+- ~/.local/share/kio/servicemenus/
-~/.local/share/applications/
+- ~/.local/share/applications/

 ## dependencies:
+- freedesktop
+- bash 4
+- mapfile
-freedesktop, bash 4, mapfile, kdialog (kde) or notify-send (linux mint xfce).
+- kdialog (kde) or notify-send (linux mint xfce)

 ## todo
 - support more window managers. i started this while using linux mint xfce and now much prefer kde.